FMLA Laws in Pennsylvania

 One of the most common FMLA violations is denying a qualified employee leave, although they have legitimate reasons.
 Some employers also retaliate when they disagree or find issues with employees taking leave.
 Improper handling of benefits and counting FMLA days as absent days could also amount to FMLA violations.
 Watch for these FMLA violations:

-• Terminating the employment contract: Some employers dismiss employees when they exercise their rights under the FMLA.
-The intention of the employer does not matter in such situations.
+Some employers dismiss employees when they exercise their rights under the FMLA.
+The employer’s intention does not matter in such situations.
 The FMLA prohibits unlawful dismissals.

-• Demoting the employee: An employer cannot demote or deny you a well-deserved promotion solely because you took FMLA leave.
-If you have been unlawfully demoted, you have a right of restoration to be reinstated to your original or similar position.
+An employer cannot demote or deny you a well-deserved promotion solely because you took FMLA leave.
+If you have been unlawfully demoted, you have a right of restoration to be reinstated to your original or a similar position.

 What to Do When Your Employer Violates Your FMLA Rights